Standard Compression Scheme for Unicode: Comparison with general-purpose plain text compression schemes

 Because UTF-16 or UTF-8 text might occupy more space than its equivalent in pre-Unicode encodings did, one might want to use compression such as SCSU to mitigate this problem.
 In comparison with general-purpose compressors, it is not necessarily advantageous to use SCSU.
 Also, while it can be used as a text encoding, because of the stateful nature of the algorithm difficulties may arise when using it as an internal text representation since basic text operations become non-trivial.

 Treated purely as a compression algorithm, SCSU is inferior to most commonly used general-purpose algorithms for texts of over a few kilobytes.

 SCSU does have the advantage that it can usefully compress texts that are only a few characters long, whereas most full-scale compressors need hundreds of bytes of data to break even against their own overhead.
-In Symbian OS, SCSU is used even for Clipboard operations, e.g. Cut, Copy & Paste of small strings of text.
+In Symbian OS, SCSU is used even for Clipboard operations, e.g. Cut, Copy, and Paste of small strings of text.

-In HTML
+Not for HTML

-Supporting SCSU in HTML documents is prohibited by the W3C and WHATWG HTML standards because HTML wasn't designed with non-ASCII-compatible encodings in mind.
+W3C and WHATWG HTML standards prohibit supporting SCSU (and BOCU-1, CESU-8, UTF-7, EBCDIC, and UTF-32) in HTML documents because HTML was not designed with non-ASCII-compatible encodings in mind.
 In the past, cross-site scripting vulnerabilities due to browsers' poor handling of such encodings have been demonstrated.